vsrinivas/fuchsia/docs/syscalls/object_get_property.md

 Allowed operations: **set**

-The value of the x86 FS segment register. `value` must be a canonical address, and must be a userspace address.
+The value of the x86 FS or GS segment register. `value` must be a canonical address, and must be a userspace address.

 Only defined for x86-64.